sensepost/dresscode/USAGE.md

 This section describes how to use this repository to retrieve the headers of multiple web sites, parse their CSP and detect potential weaknesses to exploit.

 There are two ways to use this repo.
 1. Using the wrapper script with name "dresscode.py".
-See the section "Dresscode Execution" for further details.
+See ["Dresscode Execution"](USAGE.md#dresscode-execution).
 2. Executing each script individually.
-See the section "Individual Execution"
+See ["Individual Execution"](USAGE.md#individual-execution)

 # Dresscode Execution